About the Young Democrats of Washington State

 We strive to:

-• Elect Democratic candidates, particularly those which are current or former YDs
+• Elect Democratic candidates, especially current or former Young Democrats running for office

-• Empower other young people through voter registration, campaign activities, petitions, and grass-roots lobbying efforts
+• Empower young people through voter registration, campaign activities, petitions, and grass-roots lobbying efforts

 • Support the ideals of the Democratic party